JohnnieShen/cs257-Project-Ingenuity/README.md

 In addition to all of the previous updates, we also added a minimap as pictured in the bottom right.
 This uses a two-camera system and uses an orthographic projection in order to achieve the pictured look.
 We had an artifact in which the shading for the player and the trees were not aligned with their physical object, and so the toon shader had to be slightly tweaked.

 We also added a tracker for ballistic and energy ammo, the current idea is that energy ammo will replenish when out of battle and ballistic ammo needs to be crafted with scraps.

+### Checkpoint 5

+### Polishing Gameplay Loop and Mechanics

+We managed to iron out some very major bugs that were blockers to getting a lot of things done.
+Mainly the issue that happens when building the vehicle on a slope.
+Before it didn’t work because the vehicle is not properly aligned to the grid, more specifically the local coordinate grid relevant to the parent.
+Before the hierarchy change the parent that all blocks refer to was the command module, which moved along with the vehicle so that no matter the initial alignment the building system worked.
+However, after the hierarchy change (for people unfamiliar with that it was when we made it so that all blocks share a single parent that is just an empty game object), since the local coordinates as relative to the new parent is not reliable anymore, we had to rewrite the entire building system around the new hierarchy.
+Now, we keep another reference transform that share the position and rotation of the command module, and when we go into build mode we transfer all blocks to under the new reference transform, effectively zeroing out the local position and rotations, then we could rotate the new reference object to identity rotation and transfer all blocks back to the old block parent.
+This took me a long long time to figure out, and I’m proud that I did.

+We also added five different rarities to the game: common (gray), uncommon (green), rare (blue), epic (purple) and legendary (orange).
+So far, only the hull, wheel and turret blocks have different rarities.
+We plan to continue tweaking the stats of each rarity to feel distinct without feeling overpowered.
+Most importantly, the different block rarities have different physics properties which affects how large of a vehicle you can build.
+We also plan to have certain advanced blocks only available in higher rarities.
+Primarily the shield generator and rocket boosters will be rarer items.
+Having different block rarities allows us to create AI vehicles of varying strengths which will make the enemy progression much more interesting and dynamic.

 ### Instructions for Testing the Project